GarethW1994/registration_number_webapp/README.md

 - NodeJS is our server for the application.
 To learn more about NodeJS please read up at https://nodejs.org/

 Our application is deployed at heroku so that anyone anywhere can access it.

+### Modules/Dependencies

+The dependencies that I used on the application is body-parser, express, express-flash, express-handlebars, express-session and mongodb.

+- BodyParser is responsible for parsing request bodies in a middleware before your handlers.
+This is how you install body-parser:
+  '$ npm install body-parser'

+  this is how you require the API:
+  'var bodyParser = require('body-parser');'